wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =
+Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
+New admin interface full mobile and tablet responsive display.

 = 1.1.3 =
 Scheduled major upgrade of mobile responsiveness of the Profiles email inquiry Default Form, Pop-up tools and success message plus 1 bug fix.